-Now that you’ve decided to sell photos online, and determined the type of photography that you’d like to sell, it’s time to think about setting up your business.
+Now that you’ve decided to sell photographs online, and determined the type of photography that you’d like to sell, it’s time to think about setting up your business.

-Sell Photos Online: The First Things First Checklist:
+Sell Photographs Online: The First Things First Checklist

-- Business registration: Every city, state and country has different requirements for starting a business, so it’s impossible go into specifics here.
-Suffice to say, if you are selling something, you need to do it legally lest the taxman come knocking on your door.
+- Business registration: Every city, state, and country has different requirements for starting a business, so it’s impossible to go into specifics here.
+Suffice to say, if you are selling something, you need to do it legally lest the taxman comes knocking on your door.
 Your local Chamber of Commerce is a great place to ask for advice.
 You’ll likely need (at minimum) a tax ID number.

 Nothing in this world is ever free, and photography can be a particularly expensive venture.
-Below are my recommendations of stuff you’ll need to sell photos online:
+Below are my recommendations of stuff you’ll need to sell photographs online:

 - Professional Camera gear: Unless you’ve chosen a niche like art photography where you’re essentially working for yourself and you can re-schedule if things break, you must have reliable camera equipment.
 If you are shooting weddings, you must have two of everything.
 Yes, two professional bodies, two sets of lenses, two flashes.
 Everything.
 Both cameras should always be with you, and never in the back of your car.
 You do not want to be shooting the bride walking down the aisle and have your one and only camera stop working.
 It happens more often than you’d think.
 Spend the money or choose a different niche.
 No, I am not kidding.

 - Insurance: You need comprehensive coverage for both your gear and for you (and your employees).
 Don’t even think about skipping this one.
-There are several insurers that specialise in professional photography, and will even include hire of rental gear whilst yours is being repaired.
+There are several insurers that specialize in professional photography, and will even include hire of rental gear while yours is being repaired.

 - Back-up plan: When you are handling your images, you need to have them stored in more than one place.
 Use a RAID system on your computer, an external hard drive, a cloud storage solution or preferably a combination of all three.